 In-Home Moves – $100 to $300

-Long-Distance Moves – $500 to $2,000+
+Long-Distance Moves: $500 to $2,000+

-- Includes transportation planning and insurance
+- Full transportation planning and insurance coverage are included

 Hourly Rates vs. Flat Rates